We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 Where an airspace change is being considered under the previous CAP 725 process

-A call-in request should be submitted in writing within four weeks of the CAA indicating on its website the date that the Sponsor’s formal airspace change proposal has been received by the CAA by emailing: airspace.policy@caa.co.uk
+A call-in request should be submitted in writing within four weeks of the CAA indicating on its website the date that the change sponsor’s formal airspace change proposal has been received by the CAA.
+The request should be emailed to: airspace.regulation@caa.co.uk

 Where an airspace change is being considered under the current CAP 1616 process

-A call-in request should be submitted via the airspace change portal within four weeks of the CAA indicating on the portal the date that the Sponsor’s formal airspace change proposal has been received by the CAA.
+A call-in request should be submitted via the Airspace Change Portal within four weeks of the CAA indicating on the portal the date that the change sponsor’s formal airspace change proposal has been received by the CAA.

 In either case, requests made outside of that four-week window will not be considered.

-In response to the request, the above criteria are assessed to determine whether the proposal is eligible to be called-in.
-The Secretary of State decides whether the proposal is eligible to be called-in and whether it will be called in, and aims to do so within eight weeks of the proposal being submitted.
+In response to the request, the call-in criteria are assessed to determine whether the proposal is eligible to be called-in.
+The Secretary of State will decide whether the proposal is eligible to be called-in and whether it will be called in.
+The Secretary of State aims to do so within eight weeks of the proposal being submitted.

 Outcomes of past call-in requests